What Is the Fjord Trail?

 7. Traffic will bottleneck on Route 9D

 Route 9D is the only through road with access to the Fjord Trail, and it is also the primary access point for the parking lots that HHFT is planning to build.
-According to HHFT, 77.7 percent of surveyed visitors arriving at Breakneck Ridge arrive from the south, specifically the New York-New Jersey metropolitan area.
+According to HHFT, 77.7 percent of surveyed visitors arriving at Breakneck Ridge arrive from the south, specifically the New York-New Jersey metropolitan area, and HHFT expects 75 percent of visitors to the Fjord Trail to arrive by car (DGEIS Ch.
+III.L-18).
 HHFT is planning to build more parking to accommodate more cars.
-But our rural roads are unequipped to accommodate the sheer volume of traffic that the Fjord Trail will bring to the region.
+But our meandering two-lane roads are unequipped to accommodate the sheer volume of traffic that the Fjord Trail will bring to the region.
 The additional parking lots that HHFT wants to build along Route 9D will create bottlenecks, leading to backups.

 Route 9D, shown in red above, is the only through road with access to the Fjord Trail.